 A cold glass of tap water isn’t hugely appealing, so keep the teapot topped up and the classic hot water with lemon and honey works a charm.

-Eat your way to health and resume training asap
+Eat your way back to health

 The biggest box to tick comes through getting your nutrition right.